MisterProtocol/RAND-editor/README.md

 "2 5" would recover all but the last five keystrokes of the previous session.
 If those keystrokes were "<cmd>b q<ret>", this would prevent the editor from exiting at the end of the recovery.

+### Ancillary Files ###

+At times, the editor must display messages longer than a single line to inform the user of certain events.
+These files are installed by some of the targets in the top-level Makefile, and are placed into the same directory (usually `/usr/local/lib/e`) as the filter programs.
+Among them are `Crashdoc`, `dummy`, `errmsg`, `helpkey` and `recovermsg`.

+### Keyboard Files ###

+The editor's keyboard may be remapped.
+This is not done by entries in a profile file, but by specially-constructed keyboard mapping files.
+Examples are included with the editor, notably `kb.mac`, which solves certain problems when using "e" on a Mac.

 ### Makefiles